matheus-faustino/financial-dashboard/README.md

 - Can register transactions
 - Can create custom categories
 - Can apply tags to transactions
-- Can view their financial data and reports
+- Can view their financial data

 ## API Routes